 Yes, you can pressure wash your smoker.
 However, you should not pressure wash the smoker as is.
 Make sure not to get water into the electrical components of the smoker.
 Instead, focus your efforts on the firebox, the cook chamber, and the exterior of the smoker.

-Which Pressure Washer Is Best for Grills?
+Which Machine Is Best for Pressure Washing Grill Grates?

 There are two primary types of pressure washers: gas-powered and electric pressure washers.
 Gas-powered pressure washers are stronger, so they work best on heavy grillers.
 A gas-powered pressure washer may be best if you have a grill that has not been cleaned in a long time.